 If you are expecting a baby and do not have a family physician or nurse practitioner, the Patient Registry will assign you to a family physician or nurse practitioner for your prenatal care only.

 How to join the Patient Registry

 You will need your PEI Health Card number to register.
 If you are registering a household, you will need PEI Health Card numbers for all members.

 It will take up to 15 minutes to complete the form, depending on how many people you are registering.

 Health PEI will send you a letter or email confirming your name has been added to the registry.

 The Patient Registry will contact you when a family doctor or nurse practitioner is accepting new patients in your area.
-Patients are assigned in chronological order, so those on the registry the longest are assigned first.

 Once you have registered for the Patient Registry, you will be eligible to see a doctor online through Maple.
 Within a month, you will receive a separate email from Health PEI Maple inviting you to register for Maple for Islanders with a primary care provider.
 After you receive this email, follow these steps to sign up with Maple to request to see a doctor online.